-We frequently prepare shareholder's agreements.
-Our experience, focus and systems allow us to deal with your documentation requirements in a timely and cost effective way.
+We frequently prepare shareholder’s agreements.
+Our experience, focus and systems allow us to deal with your documentation requirements in a timely, comprehensive and cost-effective way.

 What are shareholder agreements and do I need one?